Got a specific question about electric hook-ups?

 Stop guessing your electrical limits.
 Two free calculators: how long your battery lasts off-grid, and what size cable you need.

-What the amperage numbers actually mean
+What the amperage numbers mean.

 European mains runs at 230 volts.
 The sum is simple: Watts = Amps x 230.
 That gives you the maximum load you can draw before the bollard trips.
 Keep it in mind whenever you plan what to switch on.

-What you can run at each amperage
+What runs at each amperage

-What to expect by country
+What to expect, country by country.

 As a general rule, the further north you travel, the more amps you can expect.
 Southern Europe is tight.
 Eastern Europe is a mixed bag.

 Draw too much and the campsite bollard trips first, not your motorhome.
 Your own consumer unit is typically rated at 10 or 16 amps, which means on a 6-amp pitch the bollard is always the weak link.
+On UK sites the breaker is on the bollard and you can reset it yourself.
+On many French and Spanish sites the cabinet is locked, so you have to find the warden.
+Decide what you are going to run before you plug in.

 Switch to low-wattage appliances